Lion Air Flight 610: November 2018 findings

 On 5 November, the NTSC announced that Flight 610 was still intact when it crashed into the sea at high speed, citing the relatively small size of the pieces of debris.
 The impact was so powerful that the strongest part of the aircraft was obliterated.
-The NTSC also stated that the engines of Flight 610 were still running when it crashed into the sea, indicated by the high RPM.
+The NTSC also stated that the engines of Flight 610 were still running when it crashed into the sea, indicated by high engine speed.
 Further examination of the aircraft's instruments revealed that one of the aircraft's airspeed indicators had malfunctioned for its last four flights, including the flight to Denpasar.

-On 7 November, the NTSC confirmed that there had been problems with Flight 610's angle of attack (AoA) sensors.
+On 7 November, the NTSC confirmed that problems had occurred with Flight 610's AoA sensors on the third and fourth last flight before the crash.
 Thinking that it would fix the problem, the engineers in Bali then replaced one of the aircraft's AoA sensors, but the problem persisted on the penultimate flight, from Denpasar to Jakarta.
 Just minutes after takeoff, the aircraft abruptly dived.
-The crew of that flight, however, had managed to control the aircraft and decided to fly at a lower than normal altitude.
-They then managed to land the aircraft safely and recorded a twenty-degree difference between the readings of the left AoA sensor and the right sensor.
+The crew of that flight, however, had controlled the aircraft by following inflight procedures and decided to fly at a lower-than-normal altitude.
+They then managed to land the aircraft safely and recorded a 20° difference between the readings of the left and the right AoA sensors.
 NTSC chief Soerjanto Tjahjono told the press that future reporting or actions, enacted to prevent similar problems on similar aircraft, would be decided by Boeing and U.S. aviation authorities.

 On 28 November, Indonesia investigators said the Lion Air jet was not airworthy on the flight before the crash.
 Several relatives of the crash victims filed lawsuits against Boeing.

 Preliminary report

-On 28 November, the Indonesian National Transportation Safety Committee (NTSC) released its preliminary accident investigation report.
+On 28 November, the Indonesian NTSC released its preliminary accident investigation report.
 After airspeed and altitude problems, an AoA sensor was replaced and tested two days earlier on the accident aircraft.
-Erroneous airspeed indications were still present on the subsequent flight on 28 October, which experienced automatic nose down trim.
+Erroneous airspeed indications were still present on the subsequent flight on 28 October, which experienced automatic nose-down trim.
 The runaway stabilizer non-normal checklist was run, the electric stabilizer trim was turned off, and the flight continued with manual trim; the issues were reported after landing.
-Shortly after takeoff on 29 October, issues involving altitude and airspeed continued due to erroneous AoA data and commanded automatic nose-down trim via the Maneuvering Characteristics Augmentation System (MCAS).
+Shortly after takeoff on 29 October, issues involving altitude and airspeed continued due to erroneous AoA data and commanded automatic nose-down trim via the MCAS.
 The flight crew repeatedly commanded nose-up trim over the final ten minutes of the flight.
 The preliminary report did not state whether the runaway stabilizer trim procedure was run or whether the electric stabilizer trim switches were cut out on the accident flight.

-Leeham News, which principally covers Airbus, Boeing, Bombardier and Embraer issues, reported that the crew did not have a clear knowledge that trim runaway checklist will disengage MCAS.
+Leeham News, which principally covers Airbus, Boeing, Bombardier, and Embraer issues, reported that the crew did not have a clear knowledge that trim runaway checklist will disengage MCAS.

 Boeing pointed to the successful troubleshooting conducted on 28 October as evidence that the MCAS did not change runaway stabilizer procedures, and emphasised the longstanding existence of procedures to cancel MCAS nose-down commands.